marmelab/react-admin/UPGRADE.md

 ## AutocompleteInput Now Uses Material UI Autocomplete

-We migrated the `AutocompleteInput` so that it leverage Material UI [`<Autocomplete>`](https://mui.com/components/autocomplete/).
+We migrated the `AutocompleteInput` so that it leverages Material UI [`<Autocomplete>`](https://mui.com/components/autocomplete/).
 If you relied on [Downshift](https://www.downshift-js.com/) options, you'll have to update your component.

 Besides, some props supported by the previous implementation aren't anymore:
 - `clearAlwaysVisible`: the clear button is now always visible, either while hovering the input or when it has focus.
 You can hide it using the `<Autocomplete>` `disableClearable` prop though.